 But I would be lying if I said I wasn’t secretly hoping the machine would die so I can go out and get a top loader.
 It’s what I used to have and I miss it.

-I had a much easier time using plant-based detergents in a top loader, too.
-In a front loader, I am not able to use enough water or get as much agitation as is needed with a plant based detergent.
+I had a much easier time using plant-based detergents when I had an agitator, too.
+In a front loader, I am not able to use enough water or get as much agitation as is needed with a plant-based detergent.

 However, if you’re in the market for something new, I hope this article helped you figure out what would make the most sense for your family.
 I’m personally a top loader fan, but not everyone is.
 My mother prefers front loaders.
 You just need to figure out what is most important to you in a washing machine and then purchase with that in mind.

-What do you like better–front or top loaders?
+What do you think about the front loader vs top loader debate?
 Let me know in the comments!